fractalego/pynsett/README.md

 The text must be submitted respecting the following rules:
 * No parenthesis (...) nor brackets [...].
 The parser is confused by those.
-* The paragraphs must be separated but *2 empty lines*.
+* The paragraphs must be separated by *1 empty line*.
 Dividing a text into paragraphs helps with anaphora.
    ```bash
    This is paragraph 1.

    This is paragraph 2.
    ```